Ndidi Nnoli-Edozien

 Ndidi Nnoli-Edozien (born July 31, 1972) is a Nigerian social entrepreneur and corporate sustainability and responsibility (CSR) expert and Bottom of the Pyramid empowerment advocate.
 She is the Founder and President of the Growing Businesses Foundation, Nigeria's largest Bottom of the Pyramid platform which has been managing CSR Projects for multinational corporations.
+She was appointed as a full-time member of the International Sustainability Standards Board (ISSB) in June 2022.
 Her status as a social entrepreneur has been recognized by the Bertelsmann AG to whom she is affiliated as a Reinhard Mohn Fellow.

 At the Africa Conference on Women in Governance, Business and Community Leadership and Women of Influence Awards in London 2010, she received the African Star Excellence Award in Business Development.
 A member of the International Finance Corporation (IFC), Nnoli-Edozien has contributed to policy reforms in Nigeria through her work with government ministries and agencies.

 Education

 Nnoli-Edozien was born in Karlsruhe City in Germany and she graduated from Queen's College Lagos in 1989 and studied at the London School of Economics and Political Science, United Kingdom earning a BSc in Economics.
-Nnoli-Edozien gained her master's degree from Johann Wolfgang Goethe University, Frankfurt am Main, Germany in Catholic Theology before undertaking her PhD at the Johann Wolfgang Goethe University in the area of “ownership and management structures” with a global focus on the global applicability of African Models of Corporate Governance and Sustainability.
+Nnoli-Edozien gained her PhD at the Johann Wolfgang Goethe University in social ethics, cultural adaptation, sustainability, and governance with a focus on the global applicability of African Models of Corporate Governance and Sustainability.

 She is an alumnus of the Wharton Business School and has attended executive programmes at INSEAD and the Judge Business School, Cambridge.
-She teaches, part-time, ethics, social entrepreneurship and sustainability at the Lagos Business School.

 Career

+As a full-time Board member of the ISSB, Nnoli-Edozien is at the center of shaping how corporate sustainability disclosures are standardized and interpreted worldwide—impacting capital markets, regulators, and businesses globally.

+She serves on several global boards, committees, and initiatives, including the German Government’s Sustainable Finance Advisory Board, Prof Mervyn King’s Good Governance Academy, Growing Businesses Foundation, ToroNet Association, the ESG Exchange. and as a steering committee member/adviser to various Pan-African initiatives including GFANZ Africa, PAFA and AFIAAR.
+She co-chairs SFBs Internationale AG and chairs the Integrated Reporting Advisory Board of the ISSB, IFRS Foundation.
+She is an Executive member of the Club of Rome, contributing to several key publications.

+From 2017 to 2020, she served as the inaugural Group Chief Sustainability and Governance Officer of Africa's largest conglomerate, Dangote Industries Limited, where she was responsible for cultivating and implementing the company's sustainability culture, strategy, and reporting across 14 countries.